Grime MC? Footballer?

-However, the key point to note here is that there is a difference between making a mistake in the comfort of your own living room and making a mistake that goes through several sign offs and still somehow ends up being published on the back page of a national newspaper.
+However, the key point to note here is that there is a difference between making a mistake in the comfort of your own living room and making a mistake that goes through several sign-offs only to end up being published on the back page of a national newspaper.
 That’s how you cross the line from ‘mistake’ to ‘monumental fuck up’.

 The amount of times black people have been victim of this particular fuck up at the hands of the mainstream media would further support the conclusion that there is an issue with the underrepresentation of black and ethnic minorities within these institutions.

-Now in fairness the Herald is an Irish newspaper and as a result the diversity within their workforce is going to be far smaller than you’d expect from an English company.
+Now, in fairness, the Herald is an Irish newspaper, which suggests that the diversity within their workforce is likely to be far smaller than you’d expect from an English institution.
 Ideally you want a workforce that reflects the audience you are trying to reach.
 Unfortunately this is rarely the case.